steveharoz/Experiment-Methods-Template/Experiment Methods Template.md

 > ![](images/example conditions.png)

 ## **Trial Procedure**
 Be clear about every step, and include a screenshot.
 Feel free to branch if certain conditions have different procedures.
-If there was a questionnaire, make it available somewhere.

 > ![](images/example trial procedure.png)